CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: pilot survey

 We model the dynamic spectra of each burst using the \texttt{fitburst}\footnote{\url{https://github.com/CHIMEFRB/fitburst}}~\cite[]{Fonseca2024} package.
 A burst model is least-squares optimized to find the best-fit DM, intrinsic width, scattering timescale (if any) and spectral properties of the burst.
-We find that adding an exponential scatter-broadening tail\footnote{We assume scattering index of -4.} to our models improves fits for five out of the nine bursts (for four bursts from FRB~20220912A and the FRB~20230204C).
+We find that adding an exponential scatter-broadening tail\footnote{We assume scattering index of -4.} to our models improves fits for five out of the nine bursts (for four bursts from FRB~20220912A and FRB~20230204C).
 We find that FRB~20230204C has an intrinsic width (measured as full-width at half maximum or FWHM) of $3.49\pm1.32$~ms with scattering timescale of $98.31\pm8.33$~ms at 400~MHz, making it one of the most highly scattered FRB detected by CHIME~\citep{CHIMEFRB2026}.
-For the eight FRB~20220912A bursts, the intrinsic widths are found to be between $10.22 - 25.48$~ms at 400~MHz and the four scattered bursts have scattering timescales between $9.59 - 75.06$~ms at 400~MHz.
+For the eight FRB~20220912A bursts, the intrinsic widths are found to be between $10.22 - 25.48$~ms at 400~MHz and the four scattered bursts have scattering timescales between $9.59 - 75.06$~ms at 400~MHz\footnote{400~MHz corresponds to the bottom of the CHIME observation band.
+The widths and scattering timescales are reported at this frquency as \texttt{fitburst} reports them at the bottom of the band by default.}.

-The DM and intrinsic width values obtained from \texttt{fitburst} and the daily calibration metrics stored by \chimefrb are used to determine the peak flux of burst at 1-ms timescale and the total fluence of each burst.
+The DM and intrinsic width values obtained from \texttt{fitburst} and the daily calibration metrics stored by \chimefrb are used to determine the peak flux of each burst at 1-ms timescale and the total fluence of each burst.
 We use the same method as described by~\citet{Andersen2023} for the flux/fluence calibration; and hence it should be noted that the flux and fluence values are lower limits as they are not corrected for the actual burst position.
 The DM information from \texttt{fitburst} is used to estimate the redshift of FRB~20230204C by solving for the redshift in the Macquart relation~\citep{Macquart2020} using the Bayesian Markov-Chain Monte Carlo (MCMC) simulations described in Appendix A of \citet{Bhardwaj2021b}.
 For the FRB~20220912A bursts, we use the redshift reported by~\cite{Ravi2023}.
-The redshift information is used to estimate luminosity distance and the lower limit on the peak luminosity of all bursts (see Table~\ref{tab:burst_properties} for all burst properties).
+The redshift information is used to estimate luminosity distance and the lower limit on the peak luminosity of all bursts